joaovictordesouzaduarte/ev-cars-hadoop/README.md

     ./run_pipeline.sh
     ```

-    If you saw something like this, you're ready!
+    If you see something like this, you're ready!
     ![image_1](images/image_1.png)

 <!-- 7. **Export the files from GCS to HDFS**